 Smart contract development and management platforms have emerged to help manage smart contract infrastructure across various platforms.
 These tools are a good choice for enterprises that want flexibility and adaptability in scaling trust across enterprise boundaries the way Salesforce and ServiceNow created platforms for building business functionality across cloud platforms.

-The Casper platform helps developers write smart contracts using their programming language of choice and deploy them on the Casper blockchain, which enables them to execute in a decentralized and secure manner.
+The Casper platform helps developers write smart contracts using their programming language of choice and deploy them on the Casper blockchain, which lets them execute in a decentralized and secure manner.
 The platform includes software development kits, documentation, code samples and libraries to assist developers in creating and testing their smart contracts.

 One of the biggest benefits of the Casper platform is its flexibility.
 It can support hybrid applications that connect private blockchains such as Hyperledger Fabric with Casper's public blockchain to provide the benefits of both types.
 It is incompatible with the EVM, which the vendor said makes it more interoperable with existing enterprise technology stacks and IT infrastructure.
+Casper also recently partnered with IBM Consulting to use AI solutions to improve auditability and compliance of smart contracts.

 Kaleido provides tools and services to simplify the process of building, testing and deploying smart contracts on various blockchains.
 The platform offers pre-built smart contract templates that cover common use cases and industries.
 The templates serve as starting points for developers, enabling them to more quickly create smart contracts tailored to their specific needs and later customize and extend them.

 Kaleido also provides tools for testing smart contract functionality that integrate with a variety of smart contract testing frameworks.
 The platform can also help automate the smart contract deployment process and then monitor to ensure smart contracts perform as intended.
-The platform also allows for creation of contracts from templates, code uploads and imports from other blockchains.
+The platform also allows creating contracts from templates, code uploads and imports from other blockchains.
 It also gives developers tools to manage contracts after deployment, such as upgrades in one place that take effect across all contract deployments.